akshaysatyam2/QuestionAnswerBharat/README.md

 - It also contains a context file, which provides the necessary data for meaningful conversations.

 #### Why 'deepset/roberta-base-squad2'?
 The choice of the 'deepset/roberta-base-squad2' model is driven by its exceptional performance in question-answering tasks.
 It is built upon the RoBERTa architecture, benefiting from extensive pretraining on a diverse text corpus.
-Fine-tuning on the challenging SQuAD 2.0 dataset further enhances its ability to handle questions with uncertain answers.
-Availability through the Hugging Face Transformers library adds to its suitability for question-answering applications.
-The selection of a model depends on specific task requirements and often involves experimentation.
+Additionally, this model is considered as one of the best models.

 #### Postprocessing
 The raw data for this project is sourced from Wikipedia.
 A data cleaning process is applied to prepare the text, and AI tools are utilized to restructure it to align with the model's requirements.